mojaloop/business-operations-framework-docs/docs/guide/SettlementBC.md

 ## Introduction

 The objectives of this implementation is to provide a solution to Settlements that supports the core-settlement operations and the high-level settlement business process functions.
+This design is an example implementation of a Mojaloop settlement for a specific use case and is by not means the only approach that can be taken.
 This guide outlines the high-level design and explains the thinking that went into the design.
+Although a version of this design is built and operational, not all part of this design document has been built.
+This is an example of a settlement implementation design.
+The benefit of this design & design document is therefore:
+- to use for demonstration;
+- to use as an initial version to help 'Getting Started Quickly';
+- to use as a starting design on which improvements can be made before adopting;
+- to use as a starting point to elaborate on concepts that are discussed in this design that may need to be addressed in another design.

 ## Core-Settlement Operations